TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Optimized the large underground air pockets in Deserts and Badlands biomes.
 ·Fixed bug where underground small lakes could get a layer of stone placed on top of the water weirdly.
 ·Changed Air in caves and ravines to Cave Air even though it will have no impact for the player right now lol.
 Mojang might do something with Cave Air so it's better to spawn it underground so your worlds are ready for future MC versions.
-·Optimized containing water underground, Cave Cavity, Roots, and Vertical Columns a tad more.
+·Optimized/cleaned up code for containing water underground, Cave Cavity, Roots, and Vertical Columns a tad more in backend.
 ·Fixed bug where exiting and re-entering world could cause Cave Cavity terrain to become disconnected.

    MISC: